Glucose Metabolism & Wounds

-Diabetes has quickly become one of the most complex health challenges of the 21st century.
-Diabetes is a condition in which the body does not effectively use sugar.
-Wound healing can be slowed when the patient is diabetic.
+Abnormal metabolism of glucose has quickly become one of the most complex health challenges of the 21st century.
+This occurs in which the body does not effectively use sugar and wound healing can be slowed.
 Why?

 Blood Glucose Levels